PabloHendriks/AdamLMCDQN/README.md

 uv sync
 ````

-This will install all the required dependencies, including JAX and gymnax.
+This will install all the required dependencies, including JAX and Gymnax.

-The project requires Python 3.11 or higher, for the complete list of dependencies, please refer to the `pyproject.toml` file.
+The project requires Python 3.11 or higher.
+For the complete list of dependencies, please refer to the `pyproject.toml` file.

-We use [WandB](https://wandb.ai/site/) for logging and keeping track of the experiments, therefore the first time you run the code, you will need to log in to an account.
+We use [WandB](https://wandb.ai/site/) for logging and keeping track of the experiments; therefore, the first time you run the code, you will need to log in to an account.

 ## Experiments